stevengragg/stevengragg/README.md

 ### Hey, Awesome!
-I am Steven Gragg and I am a Developer 👋
+My name is Steven and I am a Developer 👋

 - 👀 I’m interested in Full-stack Web Development
 - 🌱 I’m currently learning Docker and Redux